tanvi-orcl/fpp-ansible/README.md

     - exa_host `exadata1n1`

 **rdbms_create_image.yml**
-- Creates and registers a new rdbms image.
+- Registers a new rdbms image to the fpp server.
 It will only need to be run once per image so be sure the hostgroup specified (exa_host) only contains one cluster.
 - Runtime Variables
     - exa_host `exadata1n1` - host where temporary home will be created and queried for create image operations
     - exadata_type `exacc`,`exacs`